BlockchainLabsNZ/rootcore-crowdsale/README.md

 ### Use of zeppling code
 We use open-zeppling code for `Pauseable` logic only but had to change the OwnerOnly modig=fier to managerOnly for quick pause if anything goes wrong during the sale.

+### Per module description

+### CrowdsaleController
+The `CrowdsaleController.sol` contract is the main contract of this project.
+It runs the presale and the actual sale.
+Any legit contribution, immediatlly assignes the sender with the calculated amount of tokens.
+The same amount (1:1 ratio) is assigned to the beneficiary account.
+Ether collected during the sale is stored at the ether balance of the CrowdsaleController contract.

 ### SmartToken